NetBSD 1.6 Release Announcement

 - Many new packages in The NetBSD packages collection, including the latest open source desktop KDE3, OpenOffice.org, as well as the latest Perl, Apache and many more.
 At the time of writing, there are over 3000 third party packages available in pkgsrc.

 - Added AGP GART driver agp(4) for faster access to graphics boards.

-- vmstat(8) displays kernel hash statistics with -H
+- vmstat(8) displays kernel hash statistics with -H and -h hash.

 - wscons(4) supports blanking of VGA consoles.